Quantum Lock: A Provable Quantum Communication Advantage: Discussion

 \section{Discussion}

 In this paper, we proposed a new practical way to enhance the security of PUFs using quantum communication technology and showed a new use case for quantum communication, which benefits from both provability and practicality.
 We classify the adversaries into adaptive and weak adversaries based on their querying capabilities.
 This classification is not only useful in the proof reductions but also provides a step-by-step path towards a provably secure PUF against the strongest possible quantum adversaries.
-By harnessing the power of quantum information theory, here we propose a construction of hybrid PUF with classical challenge and quantum response.
+By harnessing the power of quantum information theory, here we propose a construction for a hybrid PUF with classical challenge and quantum response.
 The main idea is to encode the output of classical PUF into non-orthogonal quantum states.
 We show that for the forgery of the HPUF, any $q$-query weak adversary first needs to extract the classical string $f(x)$ from the outcome of the HPUF.
 The adversary tries to forge the CPUF using that extracted data.
 Due to the indistinguishability of the non-orthogonal quantum states, the adversary introduces extra randomness at the outcome of the CPUF, which in turn complicates the forging task for any QPT adversary.
-We have established the result under the assumption that for a $q$ random outcomes of the HPUF, if the distance between the outcomes of CPUF and the extracted outcomes from the HPUF is above a threshold $\varepsilon$ then no QPT adversary can forge the HPUF.
+We have established the result under the assumption that for a $q$ random outcomes of the HPUF if the distance between the outcomes of CPUF and the extracted outcomes from the HPUF is above a threshold $\varepsilon$ then no QPT adversary can forge the HPUF.
 Under this assumption, we show that the probability of forging the HPUF is exponentially smaller than forging the CPUF.
 This is an exponential provable gap which is only achievable via quantum communication.
+We also instantiated our HPUF design using real-world CPUF, called XOR-PUFs.
+In Figure \ref{fig:simulation_k4} and Figure \ref{fig:simulation_k5}, we show the gap in the number of queries the adversary needs to forge the HPUF compared to the underlying CPUF.
+As displayed in those figures, the probability of the HPUFs being fully broken is considerably small compared to their underlying CPUF.
+However, using an enormous number of samples, the adversary eventually forges the HPUF, certifying the assumption in our theoretical result.
+A more sophisticated encoding can enhance this gap.
+Later in Figure \ref{fig:mub_k5}, we show that the MUB of dimension $8$ encoding of the outcome of the CPUFs can enhance this gap substantially.